fehler/building-beautiful-uis/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 This section is all about iconography…

-Icons aren't really the same as elements, rather you might use them within elements or in addition to elements to create a user interface that communicates clearly.
+Icons aren’t really the same as elements, rather you might use them within elements or in addition to elements to create a user interface that communicates clearly.

 MORE HERE ON ICONS